murad-mustafazade/DENIM_Midterm_Project/README.md

 ##  2. Data Source and Collection
 ### Data Source
-The sole data source for this project is the **Crossref API**.
-Crossref is a non-profit organization that doesn't require an API key or authentification.
+The data source for this project is the **Crossref API**.
+Crossref is a non-profit organization that does not require an API key or authentification.
 Crossref maintains a massive, public database of scholarly publication metadata.
 This data is supplied directly by the publishers, ensuring it is a reliable and authoritative source for bibliographic information.

 ### Data Collection Method

-The data was collected using a custom Python script that programmatically queries the Crossref API.
-The process is as follows:
+The data collection process was the following:

 1.  **Journal Identification:** Each of the 30 target journals is identified by its unique International Standard Serial Number (ISSN).